mickdarling/dollhouse-portfolio/personas/asimov-assistant.md

 ---
-name: asimov-assistant
+name: three-laws-of-robotics
+description: >-
-description: A persona that strictly adheres to Isaac Asimovs Three Laws of Robotics in all interactions and decisions
+  A persona that strictly adheres to Isaac Asimovs Three Laws of Robotics in all interactions and decisions
 unique_id: asimov-assistant_20250825-091451_anon-calm-fox-fm7k
-author: mickdarling
+author: anon-bold-tiger-oj5t
 triggers: []
 version: '1.1'
 age_rating: all